biomedswe/BASE/README.md

 Run RNA reads alignment, expressed heterozygous SNVs coverage counting and allele-specific expression analysis.

 ## Result
-This comprehensive file delineates the results of the ASE (Allele-Specific Expression) analysis for individual genes, encapsulating aspects such as gene symbols,
+This comprehensive file delineates the results of the ASE (Allele-Specific Expression) analysis for individual genes, encapsulating aspects such as
+- Gene symbols,
-GENCODE identifiers,
+- GENCODE identifiers,
-Chromosome numebr of the gene under examination, genomic coordinates of the gene under examination, Haplotype reads count derived from Whole Genome Sequencing (WGS) data, Haplotype reads count derived from RNA sequencing (RNAseq) data, Total and allele-specific copy numbers of the gene under examination, The number of informative (expressed) heterozygous SNVs of the gene under examination,
+- Chromosome numebr of the gene under examination,
+- genomic coordinates of the gene under examination,
+- Haplotype reads count derived from Whole Genome Sequencing (WGS) data,
+- Haplotype reads count derived from RNA sequencing (RNAseq) data,
+- Total and allele-specific copy numbers of the gene under examination,
+- The number of informative (expressed) heterozygous SNVs of the gene under examination,
-P-values: those calculated from ASE analysis leveraging WGS/RNAseq read counts, those predicated on the assumption of equal expression across both alleles (model 1), those derived from the genomic allele ratio (model 2), ASE odds ratios informed by models 1 and 2.
+- P-values: those calculated from ASE analysis leveraging WGS/RNAseq read counts, those predicated on the assumption of equal expression across both alleles (model 1), those - derived from the genomic allele ratio (model 2),
+- ASE odds ratios informed by models 1 and 2.

 Review Results: Open and review the generated .tab file using a text editor or data analysis tool of your choice (e.g., Excel, R, Python pandas DataFrame).
 Each row corresponds to a gene analyzed, with columns providing the statistical analysis results and relevant genomic information.